mariogarciadev/prettyviews/readme.md

 # PrettyViews

-> Simple Laravel website allows users to create albums and insert pictures so they and other users can see.
+> This Laravel gallery website allows users to create albums and upload photos so they and other users can see.

 ## Notes: